Murut people: Background history and origin

-The Murut population in Brunei is mainly found in the sparsely populated Temburong district, but are actually consisting of Southern Murut which is more accurately termed "Lun Bawang".
-They once supplied military might to the Sultans of Brunei.
-Their population has dwindled in recent years.
+The Murut population in Brunei is mainly found in the sparsely populated Temburong District, but are actually consisting of Southern Murut which is more accurately termed "Lun Bawang".
+They interacted closely with the Sultanate and were known in the past for contributing to the military might of the latter, although their population within the sultanate has dwindled in recent years.
 They are defined as one of the seven indigenous groups that are considered to be Bumiputera in Brunei.
 The Murut in Brunei and Sarawak (Southern Murut) is ethnically and linguistically different from Murut in Sabah (Northern Murut).
 In Sarawak, the confusing term "Murut" is hence replaced with the term "Lun Bawang", while this has not taken place in Brunei.
-The Northern Murut is more commonly termed "Tagol" or "Tagal" in Brunei and Sarawak.

-The Murut are divided between lowland (Timugon) and highland (Tagol) subgroups.
-They speak the Murutic languages, a branch of the Austronesian family.
-The Tagol Murut language serves as their lingua franca.
+The Northern Murut are more commonly termed Tagol or Tagal in Brunei and Sarawak, where they are further divided between lowland (Timugon) and highland (Tagol) subgroups, with the Timugon language serving as the lingua franca for the lowland and the Tagol Murut language for the highland.